 This is a PCB substrate made of a material in which epoxy resin is impregnated into a base material.
 It is a mixture of glass cloth and glass nonwoven fabric.

 It has almost the same electrical characteristics as a glass/epoxy substrate.
-But it has poor mechanical strength and dimensional stability.
+However, it has poor mechanical strength and dimensional stability.

 It is often used for double-sided boards.